Do you know about Form 8840?

 I'm thankful to one of my loyal Canadian readers for pointing out the importance of the form.

-Here are links to three web sites that explain it all officially and better than I ever could.
+Here are links to web sites that explain it all officially and better than I ever could.
 They also provide links for downloading the current year's Form 8840.

 I'm curious as to how many other Canadian Snowbirds were unaware of the Form 8840 requirement?
 If you're one, I hope this information will save you from potential hassels from the IRS and border authorities.